AmbientRun/Ambient/docs/src/introduction.md

 Packages can be deployed to the platform for other users to make use of, or to build on top of.
 Ambient offers a Rust-inspired package manager and tooling.
 Users specify dependencies in their package's manifest in a fashion similar to `Cargo.toml`.
 Rust programmers will feel at home, and non-Rust programmers will find the experience intuitive and easy to use.

-Package schemas consist of component definitions, messages, and more.
-Component definitions provide pieces of data that can be attached to any entity.
-Messages are structured and can be sent to other packages or across the network.
-This approach ensures that packages can interoperate seamlessly, even without prior knowledge of each other's existence, as long as they share a schema.

 ## Assets

 All assets, including code, are streamed to players when they connect to the server; users do not have to download anything to start playing games immediately<!--, and developers can swap out assets as required during development without having to restart the server -->.